Faisal Masud: Role in Dengue epidemic 2011

-In 2011, when the province of Punjab faced an epidemic of Dengue fever, he was appointed by the government to head a group of experts to draw up treatment protocols and algorithms for its management.
-This group of experts DEAG (Dengue Expert Advisory Group) was instrumental in training of family physicians, doctors and paramedics and publication of GCP (Good Clinical Practice) guidelines for the management of dengue fever.
+In 2011, when the province of Punjab faced an epidemic of dengue fever, he was appointed by the government to head a group of experts to draw up treatment protocols and algorithms for its management.
+This group of experts DEAG (Dengue Expert Advisory Group) was instrumental in training of family physicians, doctors and paramedics and publication of GCP (Good clinical practice) guidelines for the management of dengue fever.
 For his efforts during this epidemic he was decorated with Tamgha-e-Imtiaz in 2013.
 Soon afterwards he got promoted in recognition of the meritorious services rendered by him during the epidemic.
+Later he helped the KP government to establish similar medical protocols for containing the Dengue outbreaks in the province.

 PIC related drug reaction

 In early December 2011, soon after the end of dengue epidemic, Lahore hospitals started receiving patients with bone marrow suppression.
 Most of them tested positive for dengue IgM raising a possibility of some aberrant form of dengue disease.
 He was the first one to raise alarm about the possibility of a drug reaction, pointing to the common denominator of the consumption of PIC (Punjab Institute of Cardiology) dispensed medications.
 He strongly disagreed with the possibility of it being a variant of Dengue.
 He was a member appointed to inquire into this matter.
 He was proven right when the problem was traced to a heart medicine that was heavily contaminated with antimalarial (pyrimethamine) which is known for its hematological side effects.